Analysis of the anomalous quartic $WWWW$ couplings at the LHeC and the FCC-he: Conclusions

 \section{Conclusions}

-The new physics effects beyond the SM may appear in the electroweak sector that requires to measure the gauge boson self-interactions.
+The existence of self-interactions among the gauge bosons in EW sector is very useful to investigate the new physics effects coming from beyond the SM.
 Possible deviation of the quartic gauge boson couplings from the predictions of the SM would be a sign to new physics.
-The LHeC and the FCC-he with a rich physics program can provide many important information to better understand the SM and to probe new physics.
+The LHeC and the FCC-he with a rich physics program can provide a lot of important information to better understand the SM and to probe new physics.
 In this study, we offer an analysis to constrain the anomalous quartic gauge boson couplings in the electroweak sector by considering an effective Lagrangian approach with the content of several dimension-8 operators.